We may receive compensation when you click on links to products from our partners.

 So maybe you’ve been stuck in the same job for a while.
 You’ve gotten to the point where every move you make, every task you complete, gives you absolutely no satisfaction whatsoever.
 What used to be challenging and energy-generating now has the opposite effect–each day is challenging only because you cannot wait to get through it.

 If you’ve been working for a while, then you’ve certainly encountered this particular brand of job blues.
 While the feeling is completely normal, if it persists, then your gut may be telling you that it’s time for a change.
-Here are some tell-tale signs that the time to throw in the towel has arrived:
+Here are some tell-tale signs that the time for a career change has arrived:

 1. There’s no room for improvement:

 Ostensibly, in any job worth doing, there’s always room for improvement.
 In a job that grants you satisfaction, you are constantly being given work that stretches just a little beyond your current capabilities.
 If you’re bored, then ask your boss if you can take on more rigorous work.
 If that doesn’t work and you’ve exhausted all opportunities for continued challenge, then you may need to find something different.

 2. The stress in your daily workload costs more than the salary you earn:

 It’s sometimes difficult to compare apples and oranges, especially when it comes to something as ambiguous as “satisfaction” or “happiness”.
 However, just because such qualities cannot be quantified doesn’t mean you shouldn’t still consider them when conducting a cost-benefit analysis.
 Ask yourself, is the money I’m earning really worth the toll it’s taking on my physical and mental well-being?